jantman/python-wifi-survey-heatmap/README.rst

 Some other command-line options include:

 * ``-S`` / ``--no-scan`` to disable running iwlist scans at the end of each measurement.
 This greatly speeds up survey time but loses the data used for channel utilization graphs.
 If you're using a modern wireless product that allows running RF scans, it makes sense to use that data instead of iw scans.
 * ``-b`` / ``--bssid`` allows you to specify a single desired BSSID for your survey.
-This will be checked (iw config) at the beginning and end of every measurement, and the measurement will fail if you're connected to the wrong BSSID.
+This will be checked several times during of every measurement, and the measurement will be discarded if you're connected to the wrong BSSID.
 This can be useful as a safeguard to make sure you don't accidentally roam to a different AP.
 * ``-d`` / ``--duration`` allows you to change the duration of each individual `iperf3` test run (default is 10 seconds as mentioned above)

 When the UI loads, you should see your PNG file displayed.
 The UI is really simple: